ICYMI: Feel-good stories from around the world | DW | 19.03.2021

 A bowl bought for $35 (around €30) at a yard sale in New England in the US turned out to be rare Ming Dynasty Chinese porcelain.
 This week, it fetched nearly $722,000 at auction.

-The rare bowl is only one seven known to exist in the world.
+The rare bowl is one of only seven known to exist in the world.

 The find could have easily been missed if it weren't for the sharp eye of an antiques enthusiast, who spotted the antique piece while browsing a yard sale last year in New Haven, Connecticut.